devprabal/dotfiles-ubuntu/conda_usage.md

 Then I will perform conda commands in the bash session opened in a zsh session.

-A screenshot show these steps -
+A screenshot shows these steps -

 ![conda activate *env_name*](assets/conda_usage.png)